Forum > Borrower Questions > timely repayment increase

 --> Visit the "Help" link in your account to create a support ticket.
 (First, read the "NOTE" section below.)

-Borrowers can solicit funding from lenders by posting a message on the Discussion page.
-(However, please keep in mind that it's usually not a good idea to post frequently for that purpose.
+During any time that a borrower has a loan request posted for funding, a borrower can ask for lending funds from lenders by posting a message on his/her own Discussion page.
+(Please keep in mind, though, that it's usually not a good idea to post messages frequently for that purpose.
 One or two posts like that, if any at all, per loan funding, probably is a good "rule of thumb".)

 Volunteer Mentors also send in comments for publication on their mentees' Discussion pages to update the lenders about their attempts to contact a borrower (and/or their attempts to contact the borrower's references), if, for example, the borrower's scheduled payment is late.